A Trust and Estate Attorney Can Guard Your Assets

 Dynasty Trust/Domestic Asset Trust Protection

 In a dynasty trust (a trust that lives on forever), the trust assets avoid federal taxation.
-South Dakota does not have income tax therefore undistributed trust income can grow free of state income tax.
-Pennsylvania cannot tax the grantor or beneficiaries on any undistributed trust income retained in South Dakota trust.
+South Dakota, for example, does not have an income tax.
+Therefore, undistributed trust income grows free of state income tax.
+However, Pennsylvania cannot tax the grantor or beneficiaries on any undistributed trust income retained in the South Dakota trust.
 A trust and estate attorney can provide greater insight for you.

 Talk to a Trust and Estate Attorney about SNT or Special Needs Trust